nortikin/sverchok/docs/nodes/beta/matrix_apply_and_join.rst

 Applies a Transform Matrix to a list or nested lists of vertices, edges and faces.
 If several matrices are provided on the input, then this node will produce several meshes.

+**Note**.
+Unless there is further processing going on which explicitly require the duplicated topology, then letting the ``Viewer Draw`` or ``BMesh Viewer`` nodes automatically repeat the index lists for the edges and faces is slightly more efficient than use of this node.

 Inputs
 ------